codurance/site/src/_posts/2020-05-19-promises-and-lies.md

 ## Promises in Javascript

 Promises were added to Javascript as a standard means to avoid nesting callback functions.
-Before promises each function could have it's own functions that would be called once the job is completed.
+Without promises each function could have its own functions to be called once the job is complete.
 They are mostly used for asynchronous events.
 They are not a means of lazy evaluation or for process control.
 Functions that have an async result typically now return a Promise.

 Promises have the following format: